London, Ontario

-London is a city in southwestern Ontario, Canada, along the Quebec City–Windsor Corridor.
+London is a city in Southwestern Ontario, Canada, along the Quebec City–Windsor Corridor.
 The city had a population of 422,324 according to the 2021 Canadian census.
-London is at the confluence of the Thames River and North Thames River, approximately 200 km from both Toronto and Detroit; and about 230 km from Buffalo, New York.
+London is at the confluence of the Thames River and North Thames River, approximately 200 km from both Toronto and Detroit; and about 230 km from Buffalo.
 The city of London is politically separate from Middlesex County, though it remains the county seat.

 London and the Thames were named after the English city and river in 1793 by John Graves Simcoe, who proposed the site for the capital city of Upper Canada.
-The first European settlement was between 1801 and 1804 by Peter Hagerman.
+The first European settlement was established between 1801 and 1804 by Peter Hagerman.
 The village was founded in 1826 and incorporated in 1855.
-Since then, London has grown to be the largest southwestern Ontario municipality and Canada's 11th largest metropolitan area, having annexed many of the smaller communities that surround it.
+Since then, London has grown to be the largest southwestern Ontario municipality and Canada's 11th largest metropolitan area with a population of 543,551 according to the 2021 Canadian census, having annexed many of the smaller communities that surround it.

-London is a regional centre of healthcare and education, being home to the University of Western Ontario (which brands itself "Western University"), Fanshawe College, and three major hospitals: Victoria Hospital, University Hospital and St. Joseph's Hospital.
-The city hosts a number of musical and artistic exhibits and festivals, which contribute to its tourism industry, but its economic activity is centered on education, medical research, manufacturing, financial services, and information technology.
+London is a regional centre of healthcare and education, being home to the University of Western Ontario (which brands itself "Western University"), Fanshawe College, and three major hospitals: Victoria Hospital, University Hospital, and St. Joseph's Hospital.
+The city hosts a number of musical and artistic exhibits and festivals, which contribute to its tourism industry, but its economic activity is centred on education, medical research, manufacturing, financial services, and information technology.
 London's university and hospitals are among its top ten employers.
 London lies at the junction of Highways 401 and 402, connecting it to Toronto, Windsor, and Sarnia; these highways also make the Detroit-Windsor, Port Huron-Sarnia, and Niagara Falls border crossings with the United States easily accessible.
 The city also has railway stations and bus stations and is home to the London International Airport.

 History

 A series of archaeological sites throughout southwestern Ontario, named for the Parkhill Complex excavated near Parkhill, indicate the presence of Paleo-Indians in the area dating back approximately 11,000 years.
 Just prior to European settlement, the London area was the site of several Attawandaron, Odawa, and Ojibwe villages.
 The Lawson Site in northwest London is an archaeological excavation and partial reconstruction of an approximately 500-year-old Neutral Iroquoian village, estimated to have been home to 2,000 people.
 These groups were driven out by the Iroquois by c.
 1654 in the Beaver Wars.
 The Iroquois abandoned the region some 50 years later, driven out by the Ojibwa.
 An Anishinaabeg community site was described as located near the forks of Thames River (Anishinaabe language: Eshkani-ziibi, "Antler River") in c.
 1690 and was referred to as Pahkatequayang ("Baketigweyaang":"At the River Fork" (lit: at where the by-stream is)).

-The Oneida Nation of the Thames, Chippewas of the Thames First Nation, and Munsee-Delaware Nation reserves are located south-west of the city.